strongself/The-Book-of-VIPER/README.md

 ![](https://img.shields.io/badge/license-CC--BY--NC--SA%204.0%20Int-blue.svg) ![](https://img.shields.io/badge/russian-100%25-brightgreen.svg) ![](https://img.shields.io/badge/english-30%25-yellow.svg)

-This book is the most complete guide to the VIPER architecture.
+This book is the most complete guide to the **VIPER architecture**.
 It covers almost everything - from module structure and history of VIPER to code style questions and complex practical examples of using this pattern in the wild.

 ![Cover](/Resources/cover.jpg)